lumbric/git-games/README.rst

 git-games
 =========

-*git-games* is a collection of (mostly classical paper) games which can be played by using GIT for educational purposes.
+**git-games** is a collection of (mostly classical board or paper and pencil) games which can be played by using GIT for educational purposes.
 It might be more fun to play these games with paper an pencil, but less fun to learn GIT or test GIT commands without playing these games! :)

 How to play